-- Understanding the role of information in capital markets. - Understanding the role of the auditor in capital markets. - Getting exposure to research techniques that assess how information impact markets. - Utilizing academic research to help answer fundamental questions at the heart of the accounting profession. - Sharpening your skills as they relate to all aspects of the data analytics cycle: - o Collecting data - o Cleaning data and preparing it for analysis - Working with multiple large data sets - o Formulating questions to be answered by data - o Design appropriate tests - o Analyzing data in SAS and Eventus - o Reporting data efficiently and clearly - o Think about alternative explanations for empirical results - Practicing and improving writing skills
+- Understanding the role of information in capital markets. - Understanding the role of the auditor in capital markets. - Getting exposure to research techniques that assess how information impacts markets. - Utilizing academic research to help answer fundamental questions at the heart of the accounting profession. - Sharpening your skills as they relate to all aspects of the data analytics cycle: - Collecting data - o Cleaning data and preparing it for analysis - o Working with multiple large data sets - o Formulating questions to be answered by data - o Design appropriate tests - o Analyzing data in SAS and Eventus - o Reporting data efficiently and clearly - o Think about alternative explanations for empirical results - Practicing and improving writing skills - o Commenting on other write-ups will also improve your feedback skills